snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 }
 ```

+It is important to note, that we give the task definition arn wihtout it's
+revision.
+This is how we always force, that the most current task definition
+revision is used.

 To pass these two files to CodeDeploy, we set them as artifacts of the
 CodeBuild in the _buildspec.yml_: